 Allocation recording rate

 Recording each and every allocation adds a significant overhead.
 In many cases, the total numbers for allocations are not important and relative numbers are sufficient to solve problems.
 That is why JProfiler only records every 10th allocation by default.
 This reduces the overhead to roughly 1/10 compared to recording all allocations.
-If you would like to record all allocations, or if even less allocations are sufficient for your purpose, you can change the recording rate in the recorded objects view as well as the parameter dialog of the allocation call tree and hot spot views.
+If you would like to record all allocations, or if even fewer allocations are sufficient for your purpose, you can change the recording rate in the recorded objects view as well as the parameter dialog of the allocation call tree and hot spot views.

 The setting can also be found on the "Advanced Settings->Memory profiling" step of the session settings dialog where it can be adjusted for offline profiling sessions.

 The allocation recording rate influences the VM telemetries for "Recorded objects" and "Recorded throughput" whose values will be measured at the configured fraction.
-When comparing snapshots, the allocation rate of the first snapshot will be reported and other snapshots will be scaled accordingly, if necessary.
+When comparing snapshots, the allocation rate of the first snapshot will be reported, and other snapshots will be scaled accordingly, if necessary.

 Analyzing allocated classes